BuildTheEarth/docs/source/guide/discord.rst

 Content creators are BTE ambassadors who create official BTE Videos and streams in partnership with the server.
 They are allowed to advertise their videos and other content on the server.

-To become a Verified Content Creator make sure to be actively building and create BTE related content and apply here `Creator Application <links:Creator Application>`_.
+To become a Verified Content Creator make sure to be actively building and create BTE related content and apply here `Creator Application`_.

 Verified Streamer
 +++++++++++++++++

-Verified streamers are `Verified Content Creator`_\ s that produce streams.
-They are allowed to post their streams in the `#verfied-streams`_ channel.
+Verified streamers are `Verified Content Creator`_\s that produce streams.
+They are allowed to post their streams in the `#verified-streams <https://discord.com/channels/690908396404080650/693482977388265512>`_ channel.

-To become a Verified Content Creator make sure to be actively building and create BTE related content and apply here `Creator Application <links:Creator Application>`_.
+To become a Verified Content Creator make sure to be actively building and create BTE related content and apply here `Creator Application`_.

 Influencer
 ++++++++++

 Very similar to `Verified Content Creator`_ and `Verified Streamer`_ but with more than 10,000 Subscribers.
-You will get this role when you are applying to become a Content Creator: `Creator Application <links:Creator Application>`_
+You will get this role when you are applying to become a Content Creator: `Creator Application`_

 Donator
 +++++++